basselalsayed/firebase_practise/README.md

 # Outline

 This repository can be used as a boilerplate for a react and firebase project.
-It offers easy to customise screens built with [bootstrap](https://react-bootstrap.github.io/) and higher order component architecture for easy integration with additional features .
+It offers easy to customise screens built with [bootstrap](https://react-bootstrap.github.io/) and higher order component architecture for easy integration with additional features.

 Includes:
 * Signup (with cloud function firestore user object creatiion)